Language and Cultural Studies in the Yucatán

 Once abroad, our students are in the capable hands of our on-site office, including our resident director.
 Click here to read more about Resident Director Diana Arízaga.

 Students in the Introducation to Medical Spanish course will shadow medical professionals at a local clinic.
 Students will rotate among the the clinic's specialties (general medicine, orthopedics, nutrition, psychology, physical therapy and more) and write a journal of these experiences.
 At the clinic students will also put into practice their theoretical learning and will learn more about cultural differences in medicine.

-The program fee includes three day-long excursions to Uxmal, Chichén-Itzá and Ek Balam.
-An excursion to Cuba is included in the program fee.
+A five-day excursion to Cuba is also included in the program fee.
 The excursion is subject to change.